Foundations of Differential Calculus for modules over posets: The gradient for modules over posets

-\item $M_\T$ is locally constant if and only if $M(u\le v)$ is an isomorphism for some indecomposable relation $u\le v$ in $\P_\T$. \end{enumerate} Furthermore, if $M\in k\P\mod$ is a module such that for any indecomposable relation $u\le v$ in $\P_\T$ there exists an isomorphism $\alpha_{u,v}\colon M(u)\to M(v)$ that satisfy Statements (\ref{Thm:grad0-1}) and (\ref{Thm:grad0-2}), then $M$ has a vanishing gradient on $\T$. \end{Thm}
+\item $M_\T$ is locally constant if and only if $M(u\le v)$ is an isomorphism for some irreducible relation $u\le v$ in $\P_\T$. \end{enumerate} Furthermore, if $M\in k\P\mod$ is a module such that for any irreducible relation $u\le v$ in $\P_\T$ there exists an isomorphism $\alpha_{u,v}\colon M(u)\to M(v)$ that satisfy Statements \ref{Thm:grad0-1} and \ref{Thm:grad0-2}, then $M$ has a vanishing gradient on $\T$. \end{Thm}